pedronis/contextual/README.rst

 *contextual* will consider in order the current working directory first as indicated by the environment variable ``PWD`` then as result of ``getcwd`` (which can be different in the presence of symlinks) and find matching rules for these *start directories*.
+If the given command has a path part (``/`` in it) its absolute form will also be used as a *start directory* and before the working directory variants.

 *ctx-path-prefix* values undergo ``~`` user expansion before being used.